RedHatGov/serverless-workshop-dashboard/workshop/content/lab1.6_operator.md

 Deploying a new Knative service actually creates a new immutable revision and routes all traffic to it.
 These immutable revisions allows us to have sophisticated deployment strategies.
 The first we will examine is blue-green.

+At a high level, blue-green deployment is the idea of having v1 (blue) running along side v2 (green).
+When you are ready to go live with v2, you simply switch the router to route all traffic from v1 (blue) to v2 (green).
+The nice thing about this approach is that if there is a problem with v2, you can easily rollback and switch the router to route all traffic back to v1.
+You can read more about that [here](https://martinfowler.com/bliki/BlueGreenDeployment.html).

 Let's reset all traffic back to v1.

 ```